 However, politicians need to get engaged NOW for combatting the climate crisis, rising levels of energy poverty, and dealing with energy security.
 The solutions already exist with sustainable heating, so let’s get started.
 Which levers to pull

-• Secure mandatory heat planning in European cities, that must be thought together with energy planning, for the utilisation of surplus heat and energy storage into district heating grids.
+- Secure mandatory heat planning in European cities, which must be thought together with energy planning, for the utilisation of surplus heat and energy storage into district heating grids.

-• Securing mandatory hydronic balancing of buildings heating systems when new heating equipment is installed, or energy inspections is performed, for a quick, cheap, and effective heat system optimisation.
+- Securing mandatory hydronic balancing of buildings heating systems when new heating equipment is installed or energy inspections is performed for quick, cheap, and effective heat system optimisation.

 Grundfos iGRID as a key player

 Grundfos is ready to take a key role in unlocking sustainable heating with its iGRID solution for district heating.
 By securing demand-driven tempera- tures in district heating grids, iGRID enables district heating companies to lower temperatures and much more effectively utilise heat pumps combined with renewables and surplus energy.

 - HeatRoadMap Europe, Heating and Cooling Energy Demands, https://heatroadmap.eu/heating-and-cooling-energy-demand-profiles/